icopy-site/awesome/docs/awesome/awesome-agi-cocosci.md

 * [BibTex Template](https://github.com/YuzheSHI/awesome-agi-cocosci/blob/master/BibTex/references_header.bib) - ***BibTex***.
 BibTex template for including abbreviations of journals and conferences in AI, Mathematics, and Cognitive Sciences.

+* [bioRender](https://www.biorender.com/) - ***bioRender***.
+Create professional science figures in minutes by browsing thousands of pre-made icons and templates from more than 30 fields of life sciences.

 * [How to construct a Nature summary paragraph](https://www.nature.com/documents/nature-summary-paragraph.pdf) - ***Nature***.
 Nature official guidelines for composing abstracts.

 * [How to write a superb literature review](https://www.nature.com/articles/d41586-020-03422-x) - ***Nature***, 2020.
 Nature speaks to old hands and first timers about the work they did to make their reviews sing.